agility/agility-cms-app-sdk/README.md

         agilityAppSDK.initializeAppConfig(appConfig);
     }, [appConfig]);

-    //no need to render anything when initializing the AppConfig return (
+    //no need to render anything when initializing the AppConfig - this is passed automatically to the CMS return null;
-        <div className="AppConfig" ref={containerRef}></div>
-    );
 }

 export default AppConfig;
 ```
-**Note**: If your App does not notify the CMS about its configuration within *3 seconds* of being requested, we'll treat the App as non-responsive and prevent it from being used in the CMS.
+>**Note**: If your App does not notify the CMS about its configuration within *3 seconds* of being requested, we'll treat the App as non-responsive and prevent it from being used in the CMS.

 ## Set Up your Custom Field